-Travel like a pro: Top 5 tips to flash through the airport this holiday season
+Travel like a pro: 5 tips to fly through the airport this holiday season

-“Definitely get there two hours prior to departure,” she says.
-“We do tend to see customers missing flights around this time of year, and it’s not just inexperienced travelers.
-Often it’s frequent travelers who are used to being able to jet from the curb to the gate in an hour and haven’t anticipated the slower lines.”
+“We do tend to see customers missing flights around this time of year, and it’s not just inexperienced travelers – often it’s frequent travelers who are used to being able to jet from the curb to the gate in an hour and haven’t anticipated the slower lines,” Hanson said.

-Regardless of the size of the airport, passengers must be checked in, at the gate and ready to board at least 30 minutes prior to domestic departures and 40 minutes before international departures.
+Regardless of the size of the airport, passengers must be checked in, at the gate and ready to board at least 40 minutes prior to domestic departures and 60 minutes before international departures.
 (And these cities have a 45 minute check in cut-off time: Atlanta, Denver, Las Vegas and Philadelphia.)
 Being late may cause the cancellation of your reserved seats and/or your entire reservation.